leonlinsx/minimal-mistakes/_posts/2020-09-30-invest-in-others.md

 [Chef with cancer?
 Nah, let's wait till he wins Michelin Stars before we see him](https://www.uchicagomedicine.org/forefront/cancer-articles/chef-triumphs-over-tongue-cancer-and-in-the-culinary-world "Alinea")

-We know that it's implausible, but we have some bizarre hope we'll just run into David Tennant on the street and instantly become best buds after talking about how big a fan we are.
+We know that it's implausible, but we have some bizarre hope we'll just run into Neil Gaiman on the street and instantly become best buds after talking about how big a fan we are.
 We can't help but to dream.
+Our implausible dreams.

 The alternative approach then, is to get to know famous people **before they've become famous.**

 This sounds impossible.
-If we could predict the future that well we'd be off in Switzerland skiing with Scarlett Johansson by now.
+If we could predict the future that well we'd be off in Switzerland skiing with Scarlett Johansson.

-But there are people already doing this, and making it work successfully.
-And while they can't guarantee that all the people they know will succeed, they can guarantee they'll have a much higher chance of knowing a successful person, mainly due to a mentality shift.
+But there are people that already do this.
+And while they can't guarantee that all the people they know will succeed, they can guarantee they'll have a much higher chance of knowing a successful person, mainly due to their mentality shift.

-The simple, but not easy, solution, is to **invest in others early.** Invest as much as you can - time, money, help.
+The simple, but not easy, solution, is to **invest in others early.** Invest as much as you can - time, money, advice.
 Invest in as many people as you can.
 Invest as often as you can.

 Those familiar with finance might find it helpful to view this from an options point of view.
 For those unfamiliar, think of everyone as a lottery ticket.

-How many lottery tickets should you buy?
+If you wanted to win the lottery, how many tickets should you buy?
 The more the better, but it also depends on how much you're buying them at.
+If the tickets were nearly free and the prize is large, you'd be grabbing as many opportunities as you could.

 **Don't short the lottery.**